Family Meals Focus

 Getting structure in place takes time—and permission

-From the perspective of the Satter Feeding Dynamics Model (fdSatter), family meals and sit-down snacks are most importantly about structure, not about the food.
-It can take months for parents to get structure in place, and nothing much will happen with the child’s eating until they do.
+From the perspective of the Satter Feeding Dynamics Model (fdSatter), family meals and sit-down snacks are most importantly about structure and warm togetherness, not about the food.
+It can take months for parents to get structure in place, and the child’s eating won’t improve until it is.
 Help parents get the meal habit by neutralizing the attitude, “We don’t sit down and eat together if it’s fast food, like we would if it was home cooked.”
-Instead, encourage them to eat what they typically eat, just organize it into meals and snacks.
+Instead, encourage parents to eat what they typically eat, just organize it into meals and snacks.
 Administer this antidote to good-food-bad-food attitudes:

 Not all meals are perfect; eat together anyway.